Graduate Assistantships in the College of Education

 • Assistantships held in the College of Education department by students in a College of Education doctoral program also receive an automatic Doctoral Tuition Grant up to the semester credit maximums (nine for fall and spring, five for summer).
 These grants cover the tuition surcharge the College charges above what an assistantship covers.
 Doctoral students are not eligible to receive Doctoral Tuition Grants if they accept an assistantship outside of the College and they must hold at least a quarter-time assistantship within the College.

-Some students may not be eligible to hold graduate assistantships.
-See restrictions on graduate assistantships and acceptable academic progress below.
-Teaching assistantships are regulated by the University’s Graduate Employees Union (GEU) contract (the current contract information can be found at https://www.hr.msu.edu/contracts/documents/geu-2019-2023.pdf).
+Teaching assistantships are regulated by the University’s Graduate Employees Union (GEU) contract (the current contract information can be found atĀ https://hr.msu.edu/contracts/ and navigating to Graduate Employees Union Contract.

 Research assistantships